Skip to main content

 Updated over a week ago

 Through your company’s ICHRA, your employer will reimburse you for your monthly insurance premiums.
-You must be covered by a qualifying health insurance plan in order to receive ICHRA reimbursements.
+You must be covered by a qualifying health insurance plan to receive ICHRA reimbursements.
 As long as you are covered by a qualifying health insurance plan, you are eligible to receive reimbursements through the ICHRA for certain types of insurance premiums.
 Below is an outline of which plans are and are not eligible for reimbursement through the ICHRA.

 Eligible Premiums